 • March 27, 2014 Kennesaw State University student receives Fulbright fellowship

-As a student in the Department of Mathematics and Statistics, you will have many opportunities for involvement in activities with your professors and your peers.
+As a student in the Department of Mathematics, you will have many opportunities for involvement in activities with your professors and your peers.
 We have a weekly seminar called “Math Talks” which is aimed at a student audience and which features talks on a variety of interesting mathematical topics.
 Our Kennesaw Women in Mathematics (KWIM) student organization hosts events throughout the year that bring students and faculty together for fun learning experiences outside of the classroom.
 Many of our faculty members are engaged in research that presents opportunities for student-faculty research projects for those of our students who choose to extend their educational experience beyond the basic curriculum of study.
-The department prides itself as a center of scholarly culture at KSU and our students are a central part of this culture.
+Students often present their work at our annual Kennesaw Mountain Undergraduate Mathematics Conference (KMUMC).
+We offer the annual study abroad program, China Revealed Through Its Culture and Mathematics.
+The department prides itself as a center of scholarly culture at KSU and our students are a central part of this thriving culture.

 I hope that you will take some time to browse through our website to learn more about our programs and to get a sense of the many exciting activities and events that are taking place in the department on a regular basis.
-If you think that you might want to pursue a career in mathematics, statistics or mathematics education, please give us a call at 770-423-6327 or e-mail us at email@example.com.
+If you think that you might want to pursue a career in mathematics or mathematics education, please give us a call at (470) 578-7235 or e-mail us at email@example.com.
 We hope to hear from you!

 Joe DeMaio, PhD